Employee Benefits Guide 2022-2023

 Health Insurance Premiums

-The health insurance premium contribution – the amount you pay for your coverage – is based on which carrier you choose, which plan you enroll in, the coverage tier (single vs family) and your payroll frequency.
+Your health insurance premium contributions – the amount you pay for your coverage every month – are based on which carrier you choose, which plan you enroll in, the coverage tier (single vs family) you select, your employee category, and your payroll frequency.

 Monthly Insurance Premiums